asc-community/dotnet-benchmarks/README.md

 ## Benchmark Almanac for .NET

 In this repo we are collecting benchmarks for different situations, as well as advices for developers about improving their software's performance.
+We encourage you to run the benchmarks for yourself and draw your own conclusions.

 ### Contribution